godwillacho/network_automation/README.md

-thios module contains python code for automating configuration of network devices
+this module contains python code for automating configuration of network devices